ahmeterenokur9/Data-Validation-and-Data-Contracts/readme.md

 sum(increase(mqtt_messages_processed_total{status="failed"}[$__range])) by (error_type)
 ```

+#### The Alerting System
+Beyond visualization, Grafana serves as our central alerting hub.
+It continuously evaluates the data from both InfluxDB and Prometheus against predefined rules and can notify users when anomalies occur.
+This turns our passive monitoring system into a proactive one.

+Our pre-configured dashboard includes two key examples of Grafana's alerting capabilities:

+**1. Data-Driven Alerting (from InfluxDB)**
+-   **Rule**: `High Radiation Level Detected!`
+-   **Purpose**: To alert when the *content* of the data itself is critical.
+-   **Mechanism**: This rule is attached to the "Live Radiation Level" panel.
+It runs a Flux query against InfluxDB every 10 seconds.
+-   **Condition**: It triggers and enters a `Firing` state if the latest `radiation_level` value from `sensor4` is **above 1.0**.
+-   **Impact**: This demonstrates how to monitor for critical threshold breaches in your actual sensor data.

+**2. Metric-Driven Alerting (from Prometheus)**
+-   **Rule**: `Sensor 1 Inactivity` (Example)
+-   **Purpose**: To alert when a system stops behaving as expected, in this case, when a sensor stops sending data.
+This monitors the *health* of the pipeline itself.
+-   **Mechanism**: This rule uses a PromQL query to check the activity of `sensor1`.
+-   **Condition**: It triggers if the **increase** in the number of messages from `sensor1` over the last 5 minutes is **less than 1**.
+This effectively means the sensor has gone silent.
+-   **Impact**: This demonstrates how to monitor for "heartbeat" issues and ensure your data sources are online and operational.

+When an alert is `Firing`, you will see visual cues across the dashboard, such as a red, pulsating heartbeat icon and annotations on the graphs, indicating the exact moment the alert was triggered.

 ### Prometheus UI: `http://localhost:9090`

 **What it is**: The raw, built-in user interface for the Prometheus monitoring system.